jock312452/iTop-auto-install-script/README.md

 #   This bash script made by Chen Jiang    #
 ############################################

 The bash script should be downloaded to your CentOS7 which already finished installation and network configuration, your CentOS7 must be able to access to the internet.
-This script will configure the firewall open & add httpd, if you want to open other ports on firewall you should change the script!
+This script will configure the firewall open & add httpd,SSH is OK, if you want to open other ports on firewall you should change the script!

 Steps: